iomete/iom-docs/docs/libraries/drivers/sql-alchemy-driver.md

   author: Vusal Dadalov
 ---

-___

-IOMETE lakehouse endpoints are compatible with <a href="https://pypi.org/project/py-hive-iomete" targetr="_blank">py-hive-iomete</a> driver
+IOMETE lakehouse endpoints are compatible with [py-hive-iomete](https://pypi.org/project/py-hive-iomete) driver

 ## Usage

 :::info
-For a quick start, you can use the samples repository: <https://github.com/iomete/py-hive-iomete-samples>
+For a quick start, you can use the samples repository: https://github.com/iomete/py-hive-iomete-samples
 :::

 ## DB-API